 The first thing I recommend to anyone in this situation is to try running the demo version of Data Rescue, where you will be able to scan the drive and preview files.
 Also, the best way to verify the integrity of your files is through the preview function within the software.

 In most cases with deleted files, they can still be recovered; as long as the file has not been overwritten after it has been deleted.
 This is why it is recommended to begin the data recovery process immediately after the file that you want to recover has been deleted.

-Once you have finished downloading Data Rescue on your Mac, you may have to create a separate boot device we call the BootWell.
+Once you have finished downloading Data Rescue on your Mac, you may have to create a secondary boot device we call the recovery drive.
 If you are looking to recover iPhoto library from an external drive when you launch Data Rescue, you can select “Start Recovering Files” and select the external drive you want to scan.

 To select temporary storage, you will need to select your internal drive that you want to scan after selecting “Start Recovering Files.”
 Once you have selected the drive, then I suggest running the Deep Scan option.
 Before proceeding, you will have to select the temporary storage location if you have not already.
 If you have a drive with free space, you can use that drive as the temporary storage location and recover files to that drive as well.

 The next step after the Deep Scan finishes is to check the pictures Data Rescue was able to locate and make sure they can be opened.
 You will be able to preview your files by selecting the file that you want to view and then selecting the “eye” icon that is located in the top right corner of the application next to the search bar.

 For deleted files, you will want to start looking in the reconstructed files folder.
 Data Rescue also offers the ability to search for a certain file name or file type.
 If you select the reconstructed files folder, you may notice that your files are sorted into directories based on the file extension type.
 This will allow you to search through the files you want to recover easier, since files that are deleted usually will not contain the original file name and folder structure.